 From a user’s perspective, transcripts offer a choice in how they can enjoy your content.
 Some people may want to read a transcript instead of watching a video if they don’t want to disturb others.
 Or people in a rush might opt to skim written content instead of sitting through a video.

-To maximize the visibility of your videos, check out our video SEO post.
+To maximize the visibility of your videos, check out our video SEO blog post.

 7. Use Alt Text for Images